matronator/MTRGen/docs/templates/template-structure.md

 # Template structure

+{: .warning }
+> This page describes **legacy templates** - JSON/YAML/NEON files that generate PHP files.
+For modern templates (any file format), see the [Templates Overview](../templates/index.md).

-As mentioned earlier, the template parser supports YAML, JSON and NEON files, so you can write your templates using any of these formats.
-All templates must follow the same structure, which is defined in a JSON schema.
+Legacy templates are YAML, JSON or NEON files that generate PHP files.
+All legacy templates must follow the same structure, which is defined in a JSON schema.
 You can find the full schema here: [mtrgen-template-schema.json](https://www.mtrgen.com/storage/schemas/template/latest/mtrgen-template-schema.json)

+{: .note }
+> Modern templates (any file format) don't use this schema.
+They simply use a header block and template variables directly in the file content.
+See the [Templates Overview](../templates/index.md) for more information.

 Here is a simplified version of the schema in YAML format for better readability.